 \subsection{Multi-modal Relation Extraction}

 Along with text, images, and videos have become popular ways to convey information on the internet.
-It highlights the importance of extracting relations from multi-modal input rather than textual data.
+This highlights the importance of extracting relations from multi-modal input rather than textual data alone.
 Multi-modal RE takes advantage of the large visual-text corpus by focusing on extracting relations from these media forms. \citeauthor{zheng2021mnre} \shortcite{zheng2021mnre} proposed the multi-modal RE dataset MNRE containing visual evidence collected from social media posts.
-Subsequently, \citeauthor{zheng2021multimodal} \shortcite{zheng2021multimodal} introduced the multi-modal RE model to capture the knowledge from related information of the texts and images.
-However, many interesting problems are still yet to be explored \cite{wang2022named}.
-As shown in Figure~\ref{fig:future_directions}(a) \cite{yuan2022joint}, the multi-modal RE task takes the image and text as input, then recognizes the entities and corresponding relations from the multi-modal data.
-This task is expected to align the entity-entity relations in the text with the object-object relations in the image.
+Subsequently, \citeauthor{zheng2021multimodal} \shortcite{zheng2021multimodal} introduced the multi-modal RE model to capture the knowledge from related information in the texts and images.
+However, many interesting problems remain to be explored \cite{wang2022named}.
+As shown in Figure~\ref{fig:future_directions}(a) \cite{yuan2022joint}, the multi-modal RE task takes images and texts as input, then recognizes the entities and corresponding relations from the multi-modal data.
+This task is expected to align the entity-entity relations in the text with the object-object relations in the images.
 Since multi-modal data is often closely related, the visual content can supplement missing semantics of the textual content and improve the performance of RE methods.
 Thus, it is crucial to develop well-constructed multi-modal RE methods combining visual and textual information to extract relations more accurately.